Rita Gam: Career

 Gam was a model before she ventured into acting.
 Her acting career began on Broadway and in television, after which she moved on to films.
 Her Broadway credits included There's a Girl in My Soup, The Insect Comedy, A Flag is Born, and A Temporary Island.

 She appeared first in the 1952 film noir The Thief, which starred Ray Milland.
 In October 1952, she signed a long-term MGM contract.
 Another notable role was Herodias in 1961's King of Kings.

-Gam was also an occasional panelist on the televised CBS game show What's My Line during the 1950s and early 1960s.
+Gam was also an occasional panelist on the televised CBS game show What's My Line? during the 1950s and early 1960s.

 She shared the Silver Bear for Best Actress award with Viveca Lindfors at the 1962 Berlin Film Festival, for their performances in Tad Danielewski's No Exit.

 In 1963, Gam was a leading member of the Minnesota Theatre Company in the opening season of the Tyrone Guthrie Theater in Minneapolis.
 Gam appeared in a few more American films before working in Europe.
 She returned to the U.S. to appear in small parts in films, including Klute in 1971, before taking up documentary filmmaking.

 In 2003, she appeared in the rotating cast of the off-Broadway stage reading of Wit & Wisdom.
 In 2004, she appeared in one of a series of ads for the Royal Bank of Scotland.

 Personal life and death

 Gam's first husband was director Sidney Lumet, whom she married in 1949.
 The marriage ended in divorce in 1955.

 In 1956, Gam was a bridesmaid at the wedding of Grace Kelly to Prince Rainier in Monaco.
-Gam's 1956 marriage to publisher Thomas Guinzburg ended in divorce in 1963.
+Gam married publisher Thomas Guinzburg on March 23, 1956, in New York City; the marriage ended in divorce in 1963.

 Gam died on March 22, 2016, at Cedars-Sinai Medical Center in Los Angeles, California, from respiratory failure.